 Knowledge therapy is the real answer to their pain problems.

 Yes, there is a lot more to this condition.
-I just do not want to go on and on and on.
-However, the subject is covered in great detail in many topical books, which can be found at your local library.
-There are several excellent sources of information available on psychological back pain and how to cure it.
+I just do not want to go on and on and on… Well have lots of other pages on the subject right here on Cure-Back-Pain.Org.

 This is not science fiction; it is science.
 Medical research has proven that the mindbody interaction is strong.
 Hundreds of thousands of psychological back pain patients have been cured by using the simple and free techniques of knowledge therapy.
 Hundreds of thousands more have been cured of innumerable other chronic conditions and diseases using knowledge therapy.